 Image display Lizbeth Arias, undergraduate mentor

-AMMP has created a program that is centered around these lives and these kids, their experiences.
+AMP has created a program that is centered around these lives and these kids, their experiences.
 All these activities are relatable because we are actually collecting data from their schools.
 We are looking at the temperatures from their neighborhoods, and we are even looking at their neighborhoods through Google Earth.
 The math we are doing is relatable because they are personally connected to the numbers and the analysis, and I think this is how we grasp their interest and change their mindset.

-Lizbeth Arias, AMMP Undergraduate Mentor
+Lizbeth Arias, AMP Undergraduate Mentor

 Image displays Ruben Rodriguez, undergraduate mentor.